 8. Ski and husky sled on the slopes of the Cairngorms

 Looking for the delights of the Alps without the eye watering prices?
-You can experience your own slice of Artic adventure in the eastern Highlands of Scotland with snow, the only herd of reindeer in the UK and even husky sledding.
+You can experience your own slice of Arctic adventure in the eastern Highlands of Scotland with snow, the only herd of reindeer in the UK and even huskies.
 Cairngorm Mountain has the reputation as one of the most beautiful places to ski, and whether you're a skier or not, the panoramic views of the surrounding area will delight you.

 9. Explore the Isle of Skye